Improving Semantic Segmentation via Self-Training: Experiments

 We can see the results in Fig. \ref{fig:few_shot}.
 First, the model trained using our self-training framework achieves the best performance across all scenarios compared to the finetuning approach.
 This indicates that the self-training method can largely reduce the human labeling effort when generalizing to new domains.
 Second, in terms of using the full training set, our approach also performs better.
 This maybe due to the fact that self-training serves as effective data augmentation and provides a better model initialization.
 Third, given fewer and fewer training samples, our method starts to reveal its robustness.
 For example, using only 1/10 of the training set, we are able to achieve $37.8\%$ mIoU, which even outperforms the finetuning model using 1/5 of the data.
 We can see that the gap between the finetuning model and our self-training model becomes larger.

 We would like to push this task even further to the few-shot case, where we only have $10$ training samples per class.
 As can be seen in Fig. \ref{fig:few_shot}, our method is still able to achieve decent performance of $33.3\%$ mIoU.
 We significantly outperform the finetuning approach, an improvement of $7.3\%$ ($26.0\% \shortrightarrow 33.3\%$).
 In addition, our performance using 10 samples per class is even better than the finetuning approach using 1/10 of the full training set (30 samples per class).
 Hence, the results suggest that our self-training technique can generalize well to various locations with just images and a few annotations from the new scene.
 Another cross-domain generalization experiment, from Cityscapes to BDD100K, can be found in the Appendix.
+We will release the data splits used in our cross-domain generalization experiments for fair comparison.